yugh88/Dhan-Niti/README.md

+Here’s the corrected version of the README with React Native as the tech stack:

 Dhan-Niti: Financial Empowerment App

 Dhan-Niti is a mobile app designed to help rural women achieve financial independence by providing accessible financial education, personalized guidance, and community support.
 The app offers a holistic approach to personal finance, covering budgeting, saving, investing, and more.